MohammedNabil99/Dream-Destinations/README.md

 **Required Must-have Stories**

-- [ ] A styled launch screen is visible when opening the app
+- [x] A styled launch screen is visible when opening the app
-- [ ] User can upload picture of a landmark
+- [x] User can upload picture of a landmark
+- [ ] Uploaded images are saved through Parse Server
 - [ ] User can see a table of uploaded landmarks with landmark image and location
 - [ ] Landmarks are marked on the map and is viewable on the maps tab